Arthur Chung

-Arthur Raymond Chung (10 January 1918 – 23 June 2008) was President of Guyana from 17 March 1970 to 6 October 1980.
-He was the first ethnic Chinese President and head of state of a non-Asian country.
+Arthur Raymond Chung (鍾亞瑟; 10 January 1918–23 June 2008) was President of Guyana from 17 March 1970 to 6 October 1980.
+He was the first ethnic Chinese president and head of state of a non-Asian country.
 A leader in Guyana's fight for independence during the British colonial era, Chung was honoured with Guyana's highest national honour, the Order of Excellence (O.E.).

 Early life and career

 Chung was born into a Chinese Guyanese family at Windsor Forest village at West Coast Demerara in British Guiana; he was the youngest of Joseph and Lucy Chung's eight children.
 Arthur was educated at Windsor Forest, Blankenburg, and Modern High School.
 In 1954, he married another native of Windsor Forest, Doreen Pamela Ng-See-Quan, with whom he had one daughter and one son.

 Before civic service, Chung was an apprentice surveyor and sworn land surveyor.
 In the early 1940s, Chung entered the Middle Temple of London, England, and qualified as a barrister in 1947.
 He returned to Guyana and was later appointed an acting magistrate.
 He became a magistrate in 1954 and a senior magistrate in 1960.
 Chung also served as Registrar of Deeds and of the Supreme Court.
 He then became a puisne judge and finally an Appeal Court judge in 1963.